Stamp Duty for Foreign Purchases - South Australia - 26 June 2017

 As far as expatriates are concerned, the announcement included limiting non-concessional contributions to superannuation to $100,000 per annum, compared to $180,000 per annum from July 1, 2017.
 Contributions to superannuation from overseas pension funds normally take the form of non-concessional contributions, so this represents an additional restriction, but nevertheless an improvement on the $500,000 "lifetime cap" originally announced.

 From July 1, 2017 concessional contributions will be subject to an annual limit of $25,000, regardless of your age.
-However, from July 1, 2018, individuals will be able to make concessional contributions above that annual cap where they have not utilised their in previous financial years.
+However, from July 1, 2018, individuals will be able to make concessional contributions above that annual cap where they have not utilised their caps in previous financial years.
 This may make it easier for expatriates who remained tax residents of Australia (working FIFO rotating out of Australia) to make tax deductible superannuation contributions on their own behalf.